welschmoor/instaclone-front/README.md

 - add/remove comments on videos
 - edit profile avatar
 - follow/unfollow users
-- create your personalized feed with picturs from people (or dogs) you follow
+- create your personalized feed with pictures from people (or dogs) you follow.
+On instapound you follow dogs, in real life dogs follow YOU!
+- dark mode - choice remembered by the browser.

 ## Fail

 - I have failed to implement optimistic response, because I that requires me to redo all backend and have the resolvers return the Comment, Photo, User instead of a simple Boolean
 - I failed to implement real-time UI updates for certain components which require loops.
-I will try it again later.
+I will try it again later. woo hoo I managed to implement real-time UI updates after 3 days of struggle!
+- I failed to implement react router scroll restoration.
+When I go back from a single picture view, the scroll position I had previously is not remembered and window.scrollTo was of no help, because it scrolls before data loads.
+Solution would be to implement single view ABOVE the picture feed, like a modal.

 ###### ToDo